 89. UNEP will scale up ongoing efforts on greening waste and wastewater management infrastructure.
-It will support governments at all levels in developing, implementing and complying with resilient and effective waste and wastewater management systems and sustainable infrastructure, including natural infrastructure.26 Partners will include multilateral development banks, wastewater and solid waste management associations, and the private sector, and supporting action will include adopting ecosystem-based approaches and upstream solutions that promote circularity and can be monitored using key environmental, health and climate indicators.
+It will support governments at all levels in developing, implementing and complying with resilient and effective waste and wastewater management systems and sustainable infrastructure, including natural infrastructure.27 Partners will include multilateral development banks, wastewater and solid waste management associations, and the private sector adopting ecosystem-based approaches and upstream solutions that promote circularity and can be monitored using key environmental, health and climate indicators.